 1, 2, 3, …, "Customer1", "Customer2", "Customer3", ….
 "Product 1", "Product 2", "Product 3", ….

-If an application generates large traffic, such sequential numbering could lead to hotspots that impact Cloud Datastore latency.
+If an application generates large traffic, such sequential numbering could lead to hotspots that impact Datastore mode latency.
 To avoid the issue of sequential numeric IDs, obtain numeric IDs from the

 allocateIds()method generates well-distributed sequences of numeric IDs.

 - If a property will never be needed for a query, exclude the property from indexes.
-Unnecessarily indexing a property could result in increased latency to achieve consistency, and increased storage costs of index entries.
+Unnecessarily indexing a property could result in increased latency and increased storage costs of index entries.

 - Avoid having too many composite indexes.
-Excessive use of composite indexes could result in increased latency to achieve consistency, and increased storage costs of index entries.
-If you need to execute ad hoc queries on large datasets without previously defined indexes, use Google BigQuery.
+Excessive use of composite indexes could result in increased write latency and increased storage costs of index entries.
+If you need to execute ad hoc queries on large datasets without previously defined indexes, use BigQuery.

 - Do not index properties with monotonically increasing values (such as a

 NOW()timestamp).
-Maintaining such an index could lead to hotspots that impact Cloud Datastore latency for applications with high read and write rates.
+Maintaining such an index could lead to hotspots that impact Datastore mode latency for applications with high read and write rates.
+For further guidance on dealing with monotonic properties, see High read/write rates for a narrow key range below.

 - Always use UTF-8 characters for properties of type string.
 A non-UTF-8 character in a property of type string could interfere with queries.
 If you need to save data with non-UTF-8 characters, use a byte string.

 - Do not use dots in property names.
-Dots in property names can interfere with future indexing of structured properties.
+Dots in property names interfere with indexing of embedded entity properties.

 - If you need to access only the key from query results, use a keys-only query.
 A keys-only query returns results at lower latency and cost than retrieving entire entities.